iotempire/iotempower/doc/manjaro-gateways-setup.rst

 ********************************
-Set up an accesspoint on linux:
+Set up a gateway on linux:
 ********************************

 **The following guide is done on Manjaro distribution.**